ignite/cli/docs/guide/scavenge/08-cli.md

 }
 ```

-Note that this file makes use of the `sha256` library for hashing our plain text solutions into the scrambled hashes.
+Note that this file makes use of the `sha256` library for hashing the plain text solutions into the scrambled hashes.
 This activity takes place on the client side so the solutions are never leaked to any public entity which might want to sneak a peak and steal the bounty reward associated with the scavenges.
 You can also notice that the hashes are converted into hexadecimal representation to make them easy to read as strings (which is how they are ultimately stored in the keeper).

 ## Create Scavenge